Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Mei 2026 14.30.45 UTC
+- WIB: Minggu, 10 Mei 2026 16.45.11 UTC
-- WITA: Minggu, 10 Mei 2026 15.30.45 UTC
+- WITA: Minggu, 10 Mei 2026 17.45.11 UTC
-- WIT: Minggu, 10 Mei 2026 16.30.45 UTC
+- WIT: Minggu, 10 Mei 2026 18.45.11 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational